factopolis/factopolis/content/claims/waters-of-us-costing-hundreds-of-thousands-of-jobs/_index.md

 ---
-title: Waters of the United States Rule Costing Hundreds of Thousands of Jobs
+title: Waters of the United States rule costing hundreds of thousands of jobs
 summary: There's no evidence that the Waters of the United States rule caused severe job losses.
 checks:
   - checker: new-york-times